“Scientists investigate that which already is;

 Engineers create that which has never been.”

-I am a patent holder, an EPSRC-Google-Intel Scholar who completed a PhD in Computer Science in a joint program between UCL and Imperial College Business School.
 I have expertise on large scale software systems design and engineering, multi-sided platforms and marketplaces, the Internet of Things, smart cities / buildings / homes, dynamic business models, data management, logistics and supply chain management, medical imaging, and digital signal processing.

 I hold a BSc in Computer Science, an MPhil in Electrical Engineering from the University of Sao Paulo, studied Management Science at Lancaster University, and was a Visiting PhD Scholar at MIT.
 I’ve worked in a multitude of multidisciplinary projects: I’ve designed and developed expert systems for loan application evaluation, demand forecasting methods for large supply chains, digital imaging processing techniques, applications and methods to assist the early detection of Cancer, work on neuroimaging, urban mobility and smart homes applications, augmented reality applications for smart buildings, and large scale data infrastructures for smart cities.